Zero-Knowledge: Constructing a SNARK Proof (Part 2/3)

 2. KoE goes beyond standard discrete-log hardness.
 DL hardness says "you can't find $\alpha$ given $\alpha G$", which is falsifiable: anyone can try.
 KoE says something stronger: whenever a prover returns a correctly α-shifted pair $(C, \alpha C)$, there exists an algorithm (an extractor) that recovers the coefficients the prover used to build $C$.
 That's a claim about the existence of an algorithm, not a computational bound, so no experiment can disprove it.
 If KoE breaks, SNARKs break.

-5. Splitting all three sides would triple the per-public-input CRS points without adding leverage.
-The reference appendix has the full post-to-literature notation map.
+4. Splitting all three sides would triple the per-public-input CRS points without adding leverage.

 This post was written in collaboration with Claude.